colintsmith/startup/notes.md

 commands with regular expressions:
 text.match(reg) - match returns the things in text that match the regular expression.
 text.replace(reg, something) - replace the regular expressions in text with something
 using test just returns something as true

+## Rest
+You can use a rest to create like an optional parameter in a function by putting three ... behind it

+## spread
+I am not understanding this one